Top 10 Ghost Towns in The World

 VOA News – Photo gallery

-Namie, Futaba, Tomioka and Okuma are all towns located in the Fukushima prefecture.
+Namie, Futaba, Tomioka, and Okuma are all towns in the Fukushima prefecture.

-After the deathly earthquake and tsunami —that consequently led to a nuclear disaster— that hit the Fukushima Daiichi Nuclear Power Plant in 2011, the whole region was completely transformed.
+After the deathly earthquake and tsunami —that consequently led to a nuclear disaster— that hit the Fukushima Daiichi Nuclear Power Plant in 2011, the whole region was utterly transformed.

 The authorities drew a 20-km exclusion zone that led to the evacuation of nearly 300,000 people.

-Travel tip: There are 3 levels of zone restrictions when visiting the exclusion zone, even the former inhabitants of the cities are only allowed to go there for a few hours per month.
-In all cases, you cannot stay there overnight.
+Travel tip: There are three zone restrictions when visiting the exclusion zone; even the former inhabitants of the cities are only allowed to go there for a few hours per month.
+In all cases, you must stay there for a while.

 potosi venezuala ghost towns

-Buckle up, this story’s weird-factor is really high.
+Buckle up; this story’s weird factor is high.

 While some ghost towns had been deserted due to natural causes, wars, or nuclear disasters, Potosi is an exception.

-In 1985, then president Carlos Andres Perez ordered the full evacuation of the city of 1,000 inhabitants.
+In 1985, then-president Carlos Andres Perez ordered the complete evacuation of the city of 1,000 inhabitants.
 Why?
 To build a hydroelectric dam.

-The town had been drowned and the only sign of its existence is the 26-meter church spire sticking out of the water.
+The town had been drowned; the only sign of its existence was the 26-meter church spire sticking out of the water.

 Travel tip: Venezuelan droughts caused the water to recede and the town to be visible again.
-However, waters still submerge it when it rains.
+However, water still submerges it when it rains.

 agdam azerbaijan ghost towns

-Ten thousand people, that’s how many residents the city of Agdam, Azerbaijan had in the past.
+Ten thousand people is how many residents the city of Agdam, Azerbaijan, had in the past.

-During the Nagorno-Karabakh War, the city fell into the hands of the Armenian forces and chaos ensued.
-The city was so ruined that the inhabitants who fled to the east in 1993 couldn’t return to their city when it returned to Azerbaijani rule.
+During the Nagorno-Karabakh War, the city fell into the hands of the Armenian forces, and chaos ensued.
+The town was so ruined that the inhabitants who fled to the east in 1993 couldn’t return to their city when it returned to Azerbaijani rule.

 Travel tip: The area is guarded by military stops since it is still considered a war zone, so be careful when driving around.

 Which one of these ghost towns would you like to visit first?
 Let us know in the comments!
-And if scary ghost towns aren’t your cup of tea, then how about discovering the happiest in the U.S.?
-Click next to know more about it!
+And if scary ghost towns aren’t your cup of tea, how about discovering the happiest in the U.S.?
+Click next to learn more about it!